awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 **Note**: The URL value is **localhost:3306**.
 This value is modified after the RDS instance is created.
 The Lambda function uses this URL to communicate with the database.
 You must also ensure that you specify the user name and password for your RDS instance.

-### Handler class
+### ListMissingStudentsHandler class

-This Java code represents the **Handler** class.
-The class creates a Lamdba function that reads the passed in date value and queries the **student** table using the date value.
+This Java code represents the **ListMissingStudentsHandler** class.
+The class creates a Lamdba function that reads the passed in date value and queries the **student** table using this value.
 The **handleRequest** method returns XML that specifies all of the absent students.
 The XML is passed to the second step in the workflow.

      package com.example.messages;